OUR LANGUAGE CAME BACK TO US

 I have created this website to share my knowledge and document my ongoing language-learning projects.
 Throughout the pages, you will find ways to support my efforts in language learning and the Ahtna language lessons I have developed.
 These resources include task-based language teaching methods, which will be helpful to those who are interested in learning and creating new lessons.

-Many of the proceeds generated from this website will be directed towards supporting the work with Native Elders, who are first heritage speakers and, because of their knowledge, are crucial to moving our language forward.
-This project will also support language learners through scholarships, cohorts, or means of language work.
-While I do have a few items available for purchase, my primary goal is to use this platform for teaching and sharing through classes, workshops, and memberships.
+Many of the proceeds generated from this website will be directed towards supporting the work with Native Elders, who are first-language speakers and, due to their knowledge, are crucial to advancing our language.
+This project will also support language learners through scholarships, cohorts, or other language learning initiatives.
+While I do have a few items available for purchase, my primary goal is to utilize this platform for teaching and sharing through classes, workshops, and membership programs.

-Please click the Gallery tab to view my previous language work with family and friends.
-You will find pictures of our art and designs throughout the years.
-I am grateful for all who support this effort, and I send many blessings to you all.
+I am grateful to all who support this effort, and I extend my blessings to you all.
 Lastly, I hope you enjoy the work in the Ahtna language and are inspired to join us in creating more learners—Ugheldze'' dzaen nahwiizet - good thoughts for the day.

 Contact